Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/22_reporting.md

         | 2025-11-17 12:59:51 | 2m 24s   | naughty_bartik    | OK     | e34a5e5f9d  | 0ad50a9d-4e39-401e-ae46-65a1ee4e7933 | ...     |
         | 2025-11-17 13:07:26 | 2m 13s   | jolly_stonebraker | OK     | e34a5e5f9d  | fecd0d8c-0b9d-4cd6-9409-874ab4b2f976 | ...     |

-    View the fields that you can display:
+    This information is extracted from file saved in the work directory called `.nextflow.log`, `.nextflow.log.1` etc. These files are renamed each run from the same directory, so that latest run is always `.nextflow.log` and the highest-numbered log is the oldest.
+In order to perform resource tracing using this method, it is vital to not delete these logs!

+    2. Include the `-list-fields` flag to view all of the available fields for this utility:

     ```bash
     nextflow log -list-fields
     ```

+    That's quite a few!
+Just a handful of fields are shown by default, but there are >40 that can be optionally displayed.

-    Extract some specific fields for a recent run, choose any fields you like.
-For example, substitute `jolly_stonebraker` with `<run name>`
+    3. Extract some specific fields for a recent run.
+Choose any fields you like, but we suggest focusing on those that provide relevant run info.
+Ensure to substitute `<run name>` in the command below with the actual run name from one of your runs.

     ```groovy
     nextflow log <run name> -f name,status,exit,realtime,cpus,pcpu,memory,pmem,rss